dewan-lisan/AI-walkthrough/genai-fundamentals.md

 - **Completion:** The model’s output, including the prompt and generated text (e.g., “Ganymede is a moon of Jupiter…”).
 - **Inference:** The process of generating text from a prompt.

+### Types of Inrefence
+#### Zero-Shot Inference
+No examples are provided, just the task and input.
+Works well with large models e.g. GPT-3.5, GPT-4

+**Example:**
+- **Prompt:** “Classify the sentiment of this review: I really loved this movie!”
+- **Completion:** “Positive”

+#### One-Shot Inference
+One example is included in the prompt to guide the model.
+It helps smaller models to understand what to do.

+**Example:**
+“Classify the sentiment:
+Review: I loved this movie → Sentiment: Positive
+Review: [your input] → Sentiment: [??]”

+#### Few-Shot Inference
+Multiple examples are provided.
+Increases the model's ability to generalize and understand varied cases.

+**Example:**
+Include both positive and negative review examples to help the model learn both classes.

+### Conext Window Limit
+You can only include a limited number of examples based on model capacity.
+- GPT-4o (OpenAI): Up to 128,000 tokens.
+- Claude 3.5 Sonnet (Anthropic): Up to 200,000 tokens.
+- Llama 3.1 (Meta AI): Up to 128,000 tokens.
+- Gemini 1.5 Pro (Google): Up to 2 million tokens.

+Biggest token size doesn't necessarily mean the biggest model.
+It also depends on parameter count, architecture, training data etc.

 ## Transformer Architecture Building Blocks

 ### Encoder and Decoder